SKILL.md

 - Expression language ($compute): See references/expression-language.md

-- Internal references ($defs, $ref): See references/internal-references.md
+- Internal references (

-- Virtual fields ($field): See references/virtual-fields.md
+$defs,&Name): See references/internal-references.md - Virtual fields ($field): See references/virtual-fields.md

 Quick Patterns